-Cross training offers many benefits for cyclists, and this post focuses on five of those benefits, which include improving your strength and mobility.
+Cross training offers many benefits for cyclists, and this post focuses on five of those benefits.
+Benefits include improving your strength and mobility – and becoming a better cyclist!
 If cycling is a passion of yours, getting away from your bike and flirting with other forms of exercise may seem like an impossible task.
 However, did you know that one of the best ways to become a better cyclist actually involves getting off the bike?
-In fact, we’re talking specifically about cross training.
-Cross training has long been praised for its positive effects on cyclists and many other endurance athletes, and today we will look at 5 benefits that cyclists can reap by engaging in regular cross training, so read on to find out more!
+Here, we’re talking specifically about cross training.
+Cross training has long been praised for its positive effects on cyclists and many other endurance athletes, and today we will look at five benefits that cyclists can reap by engaging in regular cross training.
+So read on to find out more!

 No. 1: Strength Training will Improve Your Cycling